Herðubreið: Overview

-Due to the mountain's steep and unstable sides, the first ascent was in 1908 despite centuries of knowledge of its existence.
+This distinctive mountain has been known by its present name since at least 1300.
+Due to the mountain's steep and unstable sides, the first definite ascent was in 1908 by Hans Reck and Sigurður Sumarliðason, despite centuries of knowledge of its existence.

-The Mountain is often referred to as "The Queen of Icelandic Mountains" by Icelanders due to its beautiful shape.
+The mountain is often referred to as "The Queen of Icelandic Mountains" by Icelanders due to its beautiful shape.
+It was voted in 2002 "Iceland’s favourite mountain".

 Near the mountain lies an oasis called Herðubreiðarlindir [ˈhɛrðʏˌpreiːðarˌlɪntɪr̥] with a campground and hiking trails.
-In former times, outcasts who had been excluded from Icelandic society because of crimes they had committed lived at the oasis.
+In former times, outcasts who had been excluded from Icelandic society because of crimes they had committed lived in the Ódáðahraun and accessed the oasis.
 One such outlaw was Fjalla-Eyvindur, who lived there during the winter of 1774–1775.

-In 2019 Herðubreið became a part of Vatnajökull National Park.
+In 2019, Herðubreið became a part of Vatnajökull National Park.